cheetz/THP3_Updates/README.md

   5. export GOPATH=PATH/TO/slurp
   6. go build
   7. ./slurp domain --domain cyberspacekittens.com
+  8. *Actually, nuncan copied the repo and has been maintaining it: https://github.com/nuncan/slurp

 - Bit.ly link for the Red Canary Windows ATT&CK Matrix is broken.
 The new link is https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/windows-matrix.md.